-Policy 511 Discretionary Leave of Absence
+Policy 512 Discretionary Leave of Absence

 FAWIC recognizes that there may be times when additional time off may be requested beyond the benefits provided.
-In such cases, which may include times of an extended illness or personal problems, management may, with the approval of the Executive Director and the Deputy Director of Human Resources, provide additional unpaid time off.
-If it becomes necessary to fill an employee's position during a discretionary leave of absence, FAWIC will make reasonable efforts to notify the employee to determine if they will return to the office.
-If the employee is unwilling or unable to return to the office the employee's position may be filled.
+In such cases, which may include times of personal or family emergencies, FAWIC may, with the approval of the Executive Director, provide additional unpaid time off.
+If it becomes necessary to fill an employee's position during a discretionary leave of absence, we will make reasonable efforts to notify the employee to determine if they will return to work.
+If the employee is unwilling or unable to return the employee's position may be filled.
 If an employee elects not to return from a discretionary leave of absence, he/she will be considered to have voluntarily terminated employment with FAWIC.
 All employees returning from a medical leave of absence must provide a physician's statement that indicates they are released to return to work.

-Policy 512 Military Leave
+Policy 513 Military Leave